holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Provides a command line interface on a remote server via its application layer client-server protocol traditionally to port 23.
 Telnet was created and launched in 1969, provides no encryption, credentials are sent in plain text.
 There have been extensions to the Telnet protocol which provide Transport Layer Security (TLS) and Simple Authentication and Security Layer (SASL), many Telnet implementations do not support these though.

-Telnet is still provided turned on, on many cheap hardware appliances, which continue to provide an excellent source of ownable resources for those looking to acquire computing devices illegally to launch attacks from.
+Telnet is still often enabled by default on many cheap hardware appliances, which continue to provide an excellent source of ownabilityfor those looking to acquire computing devices illegally in order to launch attacks.
 Many of these devices also never have their default credentials changed.

 #### FTP
 ![](images/ThreatTags/easy-widespread-average-moderate.png)

 The FTP protocol was [not designed with security in mind](https://archive.fo/KyJUa), it does not use any form of encryption.
-The credentials you use to authenticate, all of your traffic including any sensitive information you have in the files that you send or receive, to or from the FTP server, will all be on the wire in plain text.
+The credentials you use to authenticate, all of your traffic, including any sensitive information you have in the files that you send or receive, to or from the FTP server, will all be on the wire in plain text.
 Even if you think your files do not contain any sensitive information, often there will be details hiding, for example, if you are `[m]put`ting / `[m]get`ing source files, there could be database credentials or other useful bits of information in config files.

 Many people have been using FTP for years, in many cases never even considering the fact that FTP adds no privacy to anything it touches.

-Most FTP clients also store the users credentials in plain text, completely neglecting to consider defence in depth.
+Most FTP clients also store the users credentials in plain text, completely neglecting defence in depth.
 It should be considered that your client machine is already compromised.
 If credentials are stored encrypted, then it is one more challenge that an attacker must conquer.
-All software created with security in mind realises this, and if they must store credentials, they will be hashed via a best of bread KDF (as discussed in the [Data-store Compromise](#web-applications-countermeasures-data-store-compromise) section of the Web Applications chapter) with the recommended number of iterations (as discussed in the [Review Password Strategies](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) section a little later in this chapter).
-In regards to FTP, the clients are designed to store multiple credentials, one set for each site, the idea being that you don't have to remember them, so they need to be encrypted, rather than hashed (one way, not reversible), so they can be decrypted.
+All software created with security in mind realises this, and, if they must store credentials, they will be hashed via a best of breed KDF (as discussed in the [Data-store Compromise](#web-applications-countermeasures-data-store-compromise) section of the Web Applications chapter) with the recommended number of iterations (as discussed in the [Review Password Strategies](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) section a little later in this chapter).
+Regarding FTP, clients are designed to store multiple credentials, one set for each site.
+For the convenience of not having to remember them, they need to be encrypted, rather than hashed (one way, not reversible), so they can be decrypted.

 A couple of the most popular clients are:

 **FileZilla** (cross platform) FTP client stores your credentials in plain text.
-Yes, the UI conceals your password from shoulder surfers, but that is the extent of its security, basically none.
+Yes, the UI conceals your password from shoulder surfers, but that is the extent of its security, equating to none.

-**WinSCP** (Windows) is a FTP, [SFTP](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp-sftp) and [SCP](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp-scp) client for Windows.
-WinSCP has a number of ways in which you can have it deal with passwords.
-[By default](https://winscp.net/eng/docs/security_credentials), when a user enters their password on the authentication window, it is stored in memory and reused for all subsequent authentications during the same session.
-This is of course open to exploitation as is, also in-memory data can be swapped to disk, written to crash dump files and accessed by malware.
+**WinSCP** (Windows) is an FTP, [SFTP](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp-sftp) and [SCP](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp-scp) client for Windows.
+WinSCP includes a number of ways in which you can manage passwords.
+[By default](https://winscp.net/eng/docs/security_credentials), when a user enters their password in the authentication window, it is stored in memory, and reused for all subsequent authentications during the same session.
+This subjects credentials to memory enumeration exploitation, in-memory data can be swapped to disk, written to crash dump files and accessed by malware.

-Another option is to store passwords along with other site specific configurations to the registry for installed WinSCP, or to an INI file (overridable) for the portable version.
+Another option is to store passwords along with other site specific configurations to the registry for installed instances of WinSCP, or to an INI file (can be overidden) for the portable version.
 These passwords are stored obfuscated, as the documentation puts it "[_stored in a manner that they can easily be recovered_](https://winscp.net/eng/docs/security_credentials)".
-If you are interested, you can check the `EncryptPassword` function on the WinSCP [github](https://github.com/mirror/winscp/blob/master/source/core/Security.cpp#L34) mirror, in which a short and simple set of bitwise operations are performed on each character of the password and the user and host are concatenated as what looks to be some sort of pseudo-salt.
-Although this option exists, it is [recommended against](https://winscp.net/eng/docs/faq_password).
+If you are interested, you can check the `EncryptPassword` function on the WinSCP [github](https://github.com/mirror/winscp/blob/master/source/core/Security.cpp#L34) mirror, in which a short and simple set of bitwise operations are performed on each character of the password, and the user and host are concatenated for what looks to be some sort of pseudo-salt.
+Although this option exists, it is not [recommended](https://winscp.net/eng/docs/faq_password).

-And here is why.
-The [exploit](https://github.com/rapid7/metasploit-framework/blob/master/lib/rex/parser/winscp.rb#L81) `decrypt_password` consumed by the [`winscp`](https://github.com/rapid7/metasploit-framework/blob/master/modules/post/windows/gather/credentials/winscp.rb#L82) [metasploit module](https://www.rapid7.com/db/modules/post/windows/gather/credentials/winscp).
-Additional details on the [cosine-security blog](https://cosine-security.blogspot.co.nz/2011/04/stealing-winscp-saved-passwords.html).
+Here is why.
+The [exploit](https://github.com/rapid7/metasploit-framework/blob/master/lib/rex/parser/winscp.rb#L81) `decrypt_password` is consumed by the [`winscp`](https://github.com/rapid7/metasploit-framework/blob/master/modules/post/windows/gather/credentials/winscp.rb#L82) [metasploit module](https://www.rapid7.com/db/modules/post/windows/gather/credentials/winscp).
+See additional details on the [cosine-security blog](https://cosine-security.blogspot.co.nz/2011/04/stealing-winscp-saved-passwords.html).

-The recommended way to store the site specific passwords is to use a Master Password.
+The recommended way to store site-specific passwords is to use a Master Password.
 This appears to use a [custom implementation](https://github.com/mirror/winscp/blob/master/source/core/Cryptography.cpp) of the AES256 block cipher, with a hard-coded 1000 rounds of SHA1.

-WinSCP provides a lot of options, which may or may not be a good thing.
+WinSCP provides a lot of options, if configured properly it can be securely implemented, but it can also be left quite vulnerable.

 #### NFS
 ![](images/ThreatTags/average-uncommon-average-moderate.png)